- Why Research

 University of Washington School of Medicine

-Seeking to develop novel strategies to improve outcomes for patients with metastatic breast cancer that no longer responds to traditional therapy.
+- Seeking to develop novel strategies to improve outcomes for patients with metastatic breast cancer.

-Laboratory studies are conducted to test a method to “supercharge” immune cells and sensitize breast cancer cells to the killing effects of chemotherapy.
+- Laboratory studies are conducted to “supercharge” immune cells and sensitize breast cancer cells to the killing effects of chemotherapy.

-Boosting the patient immune system could dramatically improve response to chemotherapy for patients with advanced breast cancer.
+- Boosting the patient’s immune system could dramatically improve response to chemotherapy for patients with advanced breast cancer.

 The immune system plays an important role in cancer therapy.
-Immune cells called T lymphocytes (T cells) impact breast cancer growth when found in high numbers in the tumor.
-Most breast cancers, however, have few T-cells.
+The presence of immune cells called T lymphocytes (T cells) in the tumor is often a favorable indication for successful therapy.
+Most breast cancers, however, have few T cells.

-Dr. Disis has developed a method to “supercharge” these T cells against the cancer by making them secrete many different immune system molecules that help kill cancer, making them “polyfunctional”.
-In the last year, they showed that polyfunctional T-cells up-regulate proteins in the tumor designed to reduce inflammation and sensitizes breast cancer cells to the killing effects of chemotherapy.
+Dr. Disis has developed a method to supercharge these T cells against the cancer by making them secrete many different immune system molecules that help kill cancer.
+The team has shown that these supercharged T cells sensitize breast cancer cells to the killing effects of chemotherapy.
+Their next step is to determine if the method is reproducible and feasible in a clinical setting.

 Mary L. (Nora) Disis, MD, is the Athena Distinguished Professor of Breast Cancer Research, Associate Dean for Translational Health Sciences in the University of Washington (UW) School of Medicine, Professor of Medicine and Adjunct Professor of Pathology and Obstetrics and Gynecology at UW and a Member of the Fred Hutchinson Cancer Research Center.
 Her research interest is in the discovery of new molecular immunologic targets in solid tumors for the development of vaccine and cellular therapy for the treatment and prevention of breast cancer.
 In addition, her group evaluates the use of the immune system to aid in the diagnosis of cancer and develops novel assays and approaches to quantitate and characterize human immunity.
 Dr. Disis holds a leadership award from the Komen for the Cure Foundation and was recently named as an American Cancer Society Clinical Professor.
 She is the Editor-in-Chief of JAMA Oncology.